Palmier

 • Delete all local data by removing ~/.config/palmier and your Palmier root directory

-• Use local or LAN mode to avoid sending any data through our infrastructure
+• Access the host locally over loopback or direct LAN to avoid routing any traffic through our infrastructure

 The Service is not intended for use by anyone under the age of 13.
 We do not knowingly collect information from children under 13.